work-in-progress/hook.io-wget/README.md

 ## About hook.io-wget

-A hook to retrieve files through http.
+A hook to download files through HTTP.
 Based on the http-get module by Stefan Rusu.

 IMPORTANT: THIS IS A WORK IN PROGRESS - IF YOU USE IT FIX THE VERSION - UPDATES WILL BREAK